 When a development is subject to Biodiversity Net Gain provisions, Tendring District Council will impose a planning condition on the decision notice.
-If you find the condition has been imposed there are many options available.

 In summary, the Biodiversity Net Gain (BNG) plan must achieve a minimum biodiversity net gain of 10% and should typically include the following:

-- Steps taken or to be taken to minimise adverse effects of the development on the biodiversity of the onsite habitat and any other habitat.
+- Steps taken or to be taken to minimise adverse effects of the development on the biodiversity of the on-site habitat and any other habitat.

-- Pre-development and post-development biodiversity assessments of the onsite habitat.
+- Pre-development and post-development biodiversity assessments of the on-site habitat.

 - Allocation of any registered offsite biodiversity gain to the development and its biodiversity value in relation to the development.